-Best Books from 2019
+Best Books From 2019

 Whether you are participating in our In Case You Missed It Backlist Reading Challenge or simply found this post searching for the best books of 2019, you’ve come to the right place!
 Our list includes a mix of the best-selling novels of 2019 as well as highly-rated books published that year that flew a bit more under the radar.